First Year Experience Mission

 We have 5 buildings that serve as first year student housing – Travers and Wolfe, the largest of these options, ABE (Allen, Brewster, Ely), Norsworthy, and Centennial Halls.
 Students in honors housing are located in Centennial Hall.

 You can request a roommate, but we cannot guarantee that both your courses can be on the same floor.
 If you are in the same course, we will try our best to honor requests, but basing your course selections on a roommate preference isn’t recommended.

 When will I know if my roommate request can be honored?

-We will begin housing assignments after orientation and hope to have floor and room assignments completed by early August.
+We will begin housing assignments after the housing application closes and hope to have floor and room assignments completed by early August.
 Because there are lots of factors involved in fitting courses together, we cannot confirm your room until all assignments are complete.

 What is a health hold?

 All residential students are required to have certain vaccinations before receiving their key and moving on campus.
 Please visit Student Health Services for more information.